 Background

-Sàngó’s story belongs to the very beginning of the Yorùbá nation which is believed to be founded by Odùduwà after migrating from “the East” to Ilé-Ifè.
+Sàngó’s story belongs to the very beginning of the Yorùbá nation, which is believed to have been founded by Odùduwà after migrating from “the East” to Ilé-Ifè.
 According to Samuel Johnson, Odùduwà might have originated from somewhere near modern-day Sudan or Egypt (5).
 People lived in the land before Odùduwà and his entourage got there (Johnson, 18); indeed, Odùduwà met Setilu, the father of Ifá worship, in the land (4).
 As is true of all empires, not all the people in the Ọ̀yọ́ empire were originally natives.
 Many of the different tribes that self-identify as Yoruba today likely had ancestors who identified differently.
 As Odùduwà and his army advanced, they absorbed natives of the land into the dominant culture of proto-Yorùbá.
-As I shall show later, the narrative fed to the people of an empire can be a powerful political tool having the effect of conferring a common identity and solidarity to a people group.
+As I shall show later, the narrative fed to an empire’s people can be a powerful political tool that confers a common identity and solidarity to a group of people.

 Achebe Rewrites Africa’s History: The Glorious “Primitive Tribes” (Part 4, Finale)